b-hayes/CLI/readme.md

 - Help `--help` option will display your doc blocks if you have them.
 - Anonymous classes work, but dynamically added functions do not.
 - Anything returned by a method is printed and no output is suppressed beforehand.
+### Yet to be decided.
+- should --options become properties of $yourClass?

 ## Examples.
 For wsl/linux/mac.